Ithildin is an artist I've wanted to discuss here for quite some months. It is a pleasure to conclude my 2024 journals with his music.

 To be 100% explicit: Secret Stairways is amazing.
 Its clones, less so.

 If there's one artist that, in my book, not only does justice to Tolkien's lore, but does so while incarnating all that I love about "modern" Dungeon Synth, it is Ithildin.
-I first met his music when he shared the third volume in the Arda's Herbarium series.
+I first met his music when he published the third volume in the Arda's Herbarium series.

 This amazing project is a huge homage to an obscure book of Tolkenian lore: Flora of Middle-Earth: Plants of J.R.R.
 Tolkien's Legendarium, written by retired botanist Walter S. Judd and with illustrations by Graham A. Judd.
 The book is a love letter to Tolkien's worldbuilding, while staying true to scientific principles (you can read a more in-depth review here).
 The author went carefully through Tolkien's books and found all the references to the plants, vegetables and fruits of Middle Earth, and compiled them into an accessible, if somewhat specialized, book for everyone.
 And, with Arda's Herbarium, Ithildin embarked on the quest of putting into music all 100+ entries of Flora of Middle Earth.